albihasani94/albihasani94.github.io/_posts/2019-12-06-walk-through-devoxx-belgium.md

 >
 > Code is organic.
 >
-> It needs continous care.
+> It needs continuous care.

 I'd like to call that the Zen of Victor.